 Also, here’s a tip I learned from Chef Shi: Do not eat the premade mixture of prawns and pork before it is cooked.
 (Oops!)

-Despite underscoring that the limit to my culinary acumen is the making of reservations, my classmates and I had a great time.
-Our afternoon was capped by a delicious dim sum luncheon – prepared by Chef Shi – that included exquisite examples of the trio of dishes about which we’d received instruction, as well as some fantastic egg rolls.
+Despite underscoring that my culinary acumen ends at making reservations, my classmates and I had a great time.
+Our afternoon was capped by a delicious dim sum luncheon–prepared by Chef Shi–that included exquisite examples of the trio of dishes we’d been instructed about, as well as some fantastic egg rolls.
 Bonus: as a parting gift, we were each given our Wynn aprons and personalized chopsticks as evidence of our travails.

 Connoisseur Series by Wynn